-Planet Mercury is a geological end-member of our Solar System.
-Its surface maintains the traces of processes happened more than 4 Ga, although there is also some evidence of recent geological activity.
-Mercury is characterized by unfragmented stagnant-lid tectonics, where thousands of thrust faults are scattered on the surface in response to the planet's global contraction.
-Nevertheless, many of these faults are organized into fault systems.
-It has been observed that these fault systems are correlated to the presence of large crustal regions of different composition that cause lateral crustal discontinuities.
-This tectonic asset could represent a possible scenario for stagnant-lid tectonics prior to lithospheric fragmentation.
+Planet Mercury preserves the geological record of tectonic processes and of giant impacts happened mostly around 3.5-4 Ga.
+The planet tectonics is characterized by faults of various trends and kinematics formed in response to the planet's global contraction.
+Nevertheless, many of these faults are organized into fault systems, which are correlated to the presence of large crustal regions of different composition that cause lateral crustal discontinuities.

 The National Aeronautics and Space Administration (NASA) MErcury Surface, Space Environment, GEochemistry, and Ranging (MESSENGER) mission orbited the planet between 2011 and 2015 providing global coverage of Mercury's surface with monochromatic and false-color images at an average resolution of 200 m/pixel up to 8 m/pixel.
 MESSENGER data can be openly downloaded from the Planetary Data System (PDS) and used for geospatial analysis and photointerpretation.
 The joint European Space Agency (ESA) and Japanese eXploration Agency (JAXA) BepiColombo mission is currently on a seven-years journey to the innermost planet and will start orbiting Mercury in December 2025.

-An intense geological mapping activity, based on MESSENGER data, has begun in order to lay the basis for the future observational strategies of the Spectrometer and Imagers for Mpo Bepicolombo-Integrated Observatory System (SIMBIO-SYS) instrument on-board BepiColombo.
-The geological mapping of Mercury has started as a cooperation between INAF-IAPS and DiSTAR as a quadrangle-based series, and is today enlarged to a collaborative effort among several international institutes.
-The completion of a quadrangle map leads to the scientific analysis of the mapped geological units, whereas the regional-scale structural analysis leads to uncovering Mercury's tectonic asset.
+An intense geological mapping activity, based on MESSENGER data, has begun to lay the basis for the future observational strategies of the Spectrometer and Imagers for Mpo Bepicolombo-Integrated Observatory System (SIMBIO-SYS) instrument on-board BepiColombo.
+The geological mapping of Mercury has started as a cooperation between INAF-IAPS and DiSTAR as a quadrangle-based series and is today enlarged to a collaborative effort among several international institutes.